Kava-Labs/kava/x/cdp/spec/02_state.md

 CDPs are stored with a couple of database indexes for faster lookup:

 - by collateral ratio - to look up cdps that are close to the liquidation ratio
-- by owner index - to look up cdps that an address has deposited to
+- by owner index - to look up cdps that an address is the owner of

 ## Deposit